CreativeInquiry/ofSite/_documentation/graphics/ofImage_.markdown

 _description: _

 Set the pixels of the image from an ofPixels instance, for an ofFloatImage these need to be ofFloatPixels, for an ofImage these need to be unsigned chars.
-The w and h values are important so that the correct dimensions are set in the image.
-This assumes that you're setting the pixels from 0,0 or the upper left hand corner of the image.
-The bOrderIsRGB flag allows you pass in pixel data that is BGR by setting bOrderIsRGB=false.